CamCove-Crichton/Whiskey-d_Away/README.md

 - Vertically center the content in the div for the price & rating content in the cards for the all tour experiences template view
 - I would like to be able to have the basket automatically update after any input change per line item to be able to provide a better UX, so the user has instant feedback on any change
 - I would like to be able to have the user add multiple of the same tour for different days and different time slots, in case they would like to attend the same tour multiple times but would like to do so in one booking
+- I would like to be able to have the attendees details filled in during the booking process if there is more than one attendee

 ### Wireframes & Database Designs